Bed Bugs in Water: Can Bed Bugs Survive in Water?

 As blood-thirsty beings, their only mission is to drink blood from the host and because of that, their survival instinct is strong, allowing them to burst through various harsh conditions.
 But, when it comes to water, bed bugs might not be that strong.

 Can bed bugs survive in water?
-Bed bugs can survive in water but their time is pretty limited once water submerges them.
-Water is our source of life but can also be a source of death for bed bugs.
-Also, bed bugs don’t drink water and they don’t need it in order to survive but they do require fluids.
-Bed bugs get fluids and food from the blood when they feed.
+Bed bugs can survive in water but their time is pretty limited, up to 24 hours, once water submerges them.
+They don’t drink water and they don’t need it in order to survive but they do require fluids.
+They get fluids and food from the blood when they feed.

 Do Bed Bugs like Water?

 Bed bugs don’t like water.
-It is safe to say that bed bugs HATE water because it represents a threat to them, especially if we’re talking about them drowning or using hot water against them.
+Water represents a threat to them, especially if we’re talking about them drowning or using hot water against them.

 Bed bugs and water have one very strange relationship, unlike almost every living being on this planet.
-They can survive without water their entire lifespan, which makes them invulnerable to the lack of water, meaning that their survival is almost guaranteed in every condition.
+They can survive without water throughout their entire lifespan, which makes them invulnerable to the lack of water.
+This means that their survival is almost guaranteed in every condition.

 Do Bed Bugs Drink Water?